Feltovich/ExData_Plotting1/README.md

 ## Introduction

+"Week 1 - Programming Assignment.R" reads in the text file "household_power_consumption.txt" and calls the programs plot1.R - plot4.R.

+The remainder of the readme file is from the original forked GitHub repository:

 This assignment uses data from the <a href="http://archive.ics.uci.edu/ml/">UC Irvine Machine Learning Repository</a>, a popular repository for machine learning